EiTaNBaRiBoA/Prison-Break-3D/README.md

 - Make float for detection time to allow the player to hide and not lose so quickly.
 - Detection when near and standing.
 - hand items
+- Remodel the cops.
+- Picking item Text to clearfy
+- Add a gun to the game in the end for the player to shoot and run.
+- Redesign the Main Scene, pause system and game over scene. (fonts and backgrounds and buttons)

 ### Additional Info:
 **Made with Unity3D**